mattermost/mattermost-developer-documentation/site/content/contribute/mobile/e2e/guide-for-writing.md

     }
     ```

 2. Target an element using available [matchers](https://github.com/wix/Detox/blob/master/docs/APIRef.Matchers.md#matchers).
 For best results, it is recommended to match elements by unique identifiers using `testID`.
-The identifier should follow the following format to avoid duplication:
+The identifier should follow the following format to avoid duplication.
-    ```javascript
-    <component>.<child>.<action or identifier>
     ```
+    <location>.<modifier>.<element>.<identifier>
+    ```

+    Where:
+    - `location` - can be parent component,  main section or UI screen.
+    - `modifier` - adds meaning to the `element`.
+    - `element` - common terms like `button`, `text_input`, `image`, and the like.
+    - `identifier` - could be unique ID of a post, channel, team or user, or number to represent order.

+    Notes: Not all fields are required.
+When assigning a `testID`, carefully inspect the actual render structure and pick up the minimum fields combination to create a unique value.

+    Example:
+    - `send.button`
+    - `post.<post-id>`
 3. Simulate user interaction using available [actions](https://github.com/wix/Detox/blob/master/docs/APIRef.ActionsOnElement.md).
 4. Verify user interface (UI) expectation using [expect](https://github.com/wix/Detox/blob/master/docs/APIRef.Expect.md).
 5. When using `action`, `match`, or another API specific to particular platform, verify that the equivalent logic is applied so that the API does not impact the other platform.
 Always run tests in both platforms.